kkinnear/zprint/doc/options/optionfns.md

 system or do anything else that outside of the `sci` sandbox in which it is operating.

-WHen defining in-line functions in an options map, `sci` will support either the `(fn [x] ...)` form of function definition, or the `#(...)` form of function definition.
+When defining in-line functions in an options map, `sci` will support either the `(fn [x] ...)` form of function definition, or the `#(...)` form of function definition.